gturnbul/baseline_and_waveform/README.md

   run_#runnumber_Mod16_offsets.csv

 To apply MemCell offsets, you need to reorder the waveform to memory cell order using the FCR before applying the offsets.
 If using mod16 offsets, time order is sufficient.
+Functions for these are in the offset.C file.

+To reorder you will need the following functions

+get_cell, reorder_waveform, inverse_reorder_waveform